100-m/nx.digital/doc/security.md

 ## Principle of Least Privilege

-The principle means giving a user account or process only those privileges which are essential to perform its intended function.
+This principle means giving a user account or process only those privileges which are essential to perform its intended function.
 For example, developers only access customers' data during the development phase.
 After that, we remove their access.

 ### How it works in NeoXam?